MarcJAndersen/rrdfqbcrnd0/README.md

 crnd-attribute	http://www.example.org/dc/attribute#
 crnd-measure	http://www.example.org/dc/measure#

-In general the prop: is replaced crnd-dimension:|crnd-attribute:|crnd-measure:
+In general the prop: is replaced with crnd-dimension:|crnd-attribute:|crnd-measure:

 The prefixes are stored in a data.frame set from the function Get.qb.crnd.prefixes when creating a cube.

-The data.frame is converted into a list in
+The data.frame is converted into a list using qb.def.prefixlist.
+The list of prefixes is
-This is used extensively in buildCodelist.R, qb.buildObservations.R and qb.buildSkeleton.R.
+used extensively in buildCodelist.R, qb.buildObservations.R and qb.buildSkeleton.R.

+The variable forsparqlprefix contains the prefix used for queries.

-Here is how prefixes are defined:
+Here is how prefixes are defined and use:
 ```{r, eval=FALSE}
 domainName<- "DEMOG-T123"
 custom.prefixes <-Get.qb.crnd.prefixes(tolower(domainName))